quocky211/EtihadStadium-BE/README.md

 ## Build Docker

-After starting Docker Desktop or Docker on your PC, run the belows commands:
+In file docker-compose.yaml, change the volume of service: "node" to your folder's directory After starting Docker Desktop or Docker on your PC, run the belows commands:
 ```
 $ npm install